mahithagarikipati/NetflixRecommenderSystem/index.md

 - Cleaning the dataset
 - Configuring GoogleColab Notebook with spark
 - Implementing Pearson Correlation Coefficient Algorithm
+- Implementing Cosine similarity
-- Implementing Alternating Least Squares using Cosine similarity
+- Implementing Alternating Least Squares
 - Configuring in dsba-hadoop.uncc.edu to store required datas file and code
 - Running the code on dsba-hadoop.uncc.edu
 - Testing the algorithm for different users, to get movie recommendations